oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

-An open-source module for as-you-type formatting and conversion in iOS.
+An open source package for as-you-type formatting in SwiftUI.

 ![DiffableTextFieldXAmount.gif](Assets/DiffableTextFieldXAmount.gif)